m5c/EthereumGuide/README.md

     web3j solidity generate ./mirrorcontract.bin ./mirrorcontract.abi -p fr.insa.drim.schieder.etherdemo.hellosmartworld -o ../../src/main/java/
 ```

-*Note: Don't forget to adapt the _bin and _abi file names, as well as your package name.*
+ > *Don't forget to adapt the _bin and _abi file names, as well as your package name.*

 You will find a new java class in your sources:
 ```bash